Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Linear RTMPC

-\textbf{Baselines and Training Details.} We apply the proposed \ac{SA} strategies to every demonstration collected via \ac{DAgger} or \ac{BC}, and compare their performance against the two without \ac{SA} and the two combined with \ac{DR}.
-During demonstration-collection in the source environment $\mathcal{S}$, we do not apply disturbances, setting $\mathbb{W}_\mathcal{S} = \{ \emptyset \}$, with the exception for \ac{DR}, where we sample disturbances from $\mathbb{W}_\text{DR} = \mathbb{W}_\mathcal{T}$.
-In all the methods that use \text{DAgger} we set the probability of using actions of the expert $\beta$ (a hyperparameter of DAgger \cite{ross2011reduction}) to be $1$ at the first demonstration and $0$ otherwise (as this was found to be the best-performing setup).
-Demonstrations are collected with a sampling time of $0.1$s.
-After every collected demonstration, the policy is trained for $50$ epochs\footnote{One epoch is one pass through the entire dataset} using all the data available so far with the ADAM \cite{kingma2014adam} optimizer and a learning rate of $0.001$.
-The policy is then evaluated on the task for $20$ times (episodes), starting from slightly different initial states centered around the origin, in both $\mathcal{S}$ and $\mathcal{T}$.
+\textbf{Baselines and Training Details.} \b{We apply the proposed \ac{SA} strategies to every demonstration collected via \ac{DAgger} or \ac{BC}, and we consider \ac{DAgger} or \ac{BC} without any augmentation/robustification approach (denoted \textbf{n.a.}), or combined with: \begin{enumerate}[a)] \item \textbf{DA (linear interpolation)}: a \ac{DA} that groups the collected demonstrations based on the input reference trajectory (or reference position/time for the go-to-goal-position case), and than randomly samples pairs of input-outputs in each cluster, linearly interpolating the state/action to obtain a new state-action pair. \item \textbf{DA (expert neighborhood)}: a \ac{DA} strategy that uniformly samples states from a region corresponding to $5\%$ of the cross-section of the tube in \ac{RTMPC}, centered around the current state of the robot.
+The corresponding actions are obtained using the ancillary controller.
+This baseline is useful at studying the importance of using the entire tube as a support of the sampling distribution. \item \textbf{\ac{DR}}: domain randomization. \end{enumerate} During demonstration-collection in the source environment $\mathcal{S}$, we do not apply disturbances, setting $\mathbb{W}_\mathcal{S} = \{ \emptyset \}$, with the exception for \ac{DR}, where we sample disturbances from $\mathbb{W}_\text{DR} = \mathbb{W}_\mathcal{T}$.
+In all the methods that use \text{DAgger} we set the probability of using actions of the expert $\beta$ (a hyperparameter of DAgger \cite{ross2011reduction}) to be $1$ at the first demonstration and $0$ otherwise (as this was found to be the best-performing setup). \b{The number of samples generated for the baseline DA methods is $16$ per timesteps, matching the number used for \ac{SA}-sparse, while \ac{SA}-dense corresponds to $256$ samples per timestep.} Demonstrations are collected at control rate ($0.1$ s).
+After every collected demonstration, the policy is trained for up to $50$ epochs using all the data available so far with the ADAM \cite{kingma2014adam} optimizer and a learning rate of $0.001$, and we use early stopping, terminating the training if the validation loss (from $30\%$ of the collected data) does now decreases within $7$ epochs.} The policy is then evaluated on the task for $10$ times (episodes), starting from slightly different initial states centered around the origin, in both $\mathcal{S}$ and $\mathcal{T}$.

 \textbf{Evaluation Metrics:} We monitor: \begin{enumerate}[i)] \item \textit{Robustness (Success Rate)}, as the percentage of episodes where the robot never violates any state constraint; \item \textit{Performance}, via either \begin{enumerate}[a)] \item $C_{\vbs{\xi}}({\pi_\theta}) := \sum_{t=0}^{T}\|\vbf{x}_t - \vbf{x}_t^\text{des}\|^2_{\vbf{Q}_x}+ \|\vbf{u}_t\|_{\vbf{R}_u}^2$ tracking error along the trajectory (\textit{MPC Stage Cost}); or \item $\|C_{\vbs{\xi}}({\pi_{{\theta}^*}}) - C_{\vbs{\xi}}(\pi_{\hat{\theta}^*})\|/\|C_{\vbs{\xi}}(\pi_{{\theta}^*})\|$ relative error between expert and policy tracking errors (\textit{Expert Gap}); \end{enumerate} \item \textit{Efficiency} \begin{enumerate} \item number of expert demonstrations (\textit{Num.
 Demonstrations Used for Training}), and \item wall-clock time to generate the policy (\textit{Training Time}~\footnote{Training time is the time to collect demonstrations and the time to train the policy, as measured by a wall-clock.
 In our evaluations, the simulated environment steps at its highest possible rate (in contrary to running at the same rate of the simulated physical system), providing an advantage to those methods that require a large number of environment interactions, such as the considered baselines.}). \end{enumerate} \end{enumerate}